kubewharf/kubebrain/docs/design_in_detail.md

 **Why not implement the event mechanism based on binlog？**

-First of all, binlog is not a feature that all distributed kv databases must have.
-For distributed kv databases, enabling binlog will greatly increase write latency and reduces system throughput.
+First of all, binlog is not a feature that all distributed KV databases must have.
+For distributed KV databases, enabling binlog will greatly increase write latency and reduces system throughput.
 In the K8s system, the event generated when the metadata is changed is used to incrementally update the cache.
 When the KubeBrain node crashes and the memory event is lost, the cache can be resynchronized through the list watch through the API Server, which can tolerate some event loss.
 Of course, subsequent projects will continue to optimize in this regard.